Home » Workshop » Safety » Top Push Blocks For Woodworking Safety (Review)

 Buying Guide: What Features to Consider?

-When selecting the right push block for your projects it’s best to consider the features you need – and some you might know existed:
+When selecting the right push block for your projects, it’s best to consider the features you need – and some you might know exist:

-• The most important feature is a large, comfortable handle that will keep your hands away from the blade
+• The most essential feature is a large, comfortable handle that will keep your hands away from the blade

 • For table saw push pads, an aggressive grip that won’t slip as you push the wood into the blade